The Co-Pastors

 Brian and Nikki have three children and enjoys just about anything that involves them.
 He also loves to read and study.
 In 2007 he completed a Master of Theology in Systematic Theology at Calvin Theological Seminary.
 In 2014 he completed his Doctor of Ministry at Fuller Theological Seminary.

-The Co-Pastor Model At Work
+The Co-Pastor Model

 Flatter style of ministry